naoya-i/r4c/README.md

 (Under construction)

-This is the repository of R4C corpus introduced in the following paper:
+This is the repository of the following paper:

-- **Naoya Inoue**, Pontus Stenetorp and Kentaro Inui.
+- Naoya Inoue, Pontus Stenetorp and Kentaro Inui.
 R4C: A Benchmark for Evaluating RC Systems to Get the Right Answer for the Right Reason.
 In <i>Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL2020)</i>, July 2020, to appear.

-See https://naoya-i.github.io/r4c/ for more about R4C corpus.
+See https://naoya-i.github.io/r4c/ for further information.

 # What we have in the repository